 \section{Conclusions}

-In this article, we have derived the novel result that the total mechanical energy (sum of kinetic and potential energy) is an implicitly conserved quantity of the incompressible and isothermal two-fluid model.
-The approach was based on the formulation of an entropy variable and an entropy potential, similar to what is commonly done for the shallow water equations, but with two main differences: (i) we have included a non-conservative pressure term in our analysis, which is shown to be energy-conserving, and (ii) we have obtained our results independent of the duct geometry, which may be a 2D channel or a circular pipe, or any other cross-sectional shape for which an invertible mapping between the liquid level height and liquid-filled part of the cross-sectional area exists.
+In this article, we have derived the result that the total mechanical energy (sum of kinetic and potential energy) is a secondary conserved quantity of the incompressible and isothermal TFM.
+This result is in line with the well-known fact that multi-dimensional incompressible frictionless flow equations conserve mechanical energy.
+Our novel insight is that this conservation statement still holds after averaging: the averaging procedure used to obtain the 1D TFM does not interfere with the energy conservation property.
+The approach was based on the formulation of entropy variables and an entropy potential, similar to what is commonly done for the SWE, but with two main differences: (i) we have included a non-conservative pressure term in our analysis, which is shown to be energy-conserving, and (ii) we have obtained our results independent of the duct geometry, which may be a 2D channel or a circular pipe, or any other closed cross-sectional duct shape.

 The second novel result of this paper is a set of numerical fluxes that conserve a discrete form of the mechanical energy.
 A discretization on a staggered grid was proposed in order to keep the energy conservation property of the non-conservative pressure terms in a discrete sense.
 Although the use of a staggered grid implies that the choice of a discrete energy and entropy potential is not unique, we were able to propose a combination which is such that the discrete analysis is consistent with and analogous to the continuous analysis.
 However, one important difference between the continuous and discrete cases remains, namely in the analysis of the level gradient terms (for arbitrary geometries).
 A geometric relation between the potential energy and the interface height is satisfied exactly in the continuous case, but only approximately in the discrete case.
 Fortunately, for the specific case of the 2D channel geometry, the condition is satisfied \textit{exactly}, and the discrete level gradient reduces to a form which parallels the continuous form perfectly.
 For other geometries, such as the pipe, a small numerical energy error persists in the discrete analysis.